Home

 Agent state construction

-The canvas above shows the gameplay frame, and the meta-learned step-sizes.
+The canvas above shows the gameplay frame and the meta-learned step-sizes.
 The step-sizes tell us which pixels are getting credit for learning.
-If you let the learner run for a while, you will see that the learner assigns credit to pixels that are important for predicting the onset of reward.
+If you let the learner run for a while, you will see that it assigns credit to pixels that are important for predicting the onset of reward.

 Metrics

-We visualize the reward signal, predictions and the rate of learning.
+We visualize the reward signal, the predictions, and the rate of learning.

 Predictions

-The graph above shows the predictions of the system, and the reward.
-The y-axis on the left, -3 to +3, is for predictions, and the other y-axis is for the reward.
+This graph shows the predictions of the system and the reward.
+The left y-axis (-3 to +3) is for predictions, and the right y-axis is for the reward.
 After learning, the agent's prediction should anticipate the onset of reward.